-Logjam is a 100% CMC owned property located in south-central Yukon, approximately 250km from Whitehorse and 185 km west of Watson Lake.
+Logjam is a 100% owned property of the Company, located in south-central Yukon, approximately 250km from Whitehorse and 185 km west of Watson Lake.
 The property is accessible through a road extending 20km northwards from the Yukon-Alaska Highway and comprises of 32 claims (632 hectares).

 In 2018, the Company retained a qualified geologist to visit the Logjam Property and provide further updates as to its potential.
-The Logjam property comprises of 32 claims (633 hectares) and has a non-compliant historical NI 43-101 Resource of 70,144 tons grading 392.2 g/t silver and 3.02 g/t gold and the deposit is open along both strike and depth.
-Logiam has seen a lot of historical work completed on the project including 701 meters of underground development in two adits and 2,971 meters of drilling which to date has served to identify 8 or more polymetallic veins containing gold, silver, lead, zinc and to a lesser extent, bismuth, antimony and tungsten.
+The Logjam property comprises of 32 claims (633 hectares) and has a non-compliant historical NI 43-101 Resource of 70,144 tons grading 392.2 g/t silver and 3.02 g/t gold and the deposits are open along both strike and depth.
+Logjam has seen a lot of historical work completed on the project including 701 meters of underground development in two adits and 2,971 meters of drilling which to date has served to identify 8 or more polymetallic veins containing gold, silver, lead, zinc and to a lesser extent, bismuth, antimony and tungsten.
 The property is road accessible for the most part and minor upgrades would be required to provide an all-season access.
-The Company plans to further evaluate the potential of this project and is considering a range of possible activities in 2020 to further advance this property which could include rehabilitation of the underground workings to support an underground drill program, geological mapping and prospecting, drift development and road upgrades.
+The Company plans to further evaluate the potential of this project this exploration season.